TritonDataCenter/triton/docs/developer-guide/building.md

  * SDC_LOCAL_BUILD tells MG that you don't want the build creating zones in JPC or pushing files to JPC's Manta as part of the build process.
  * SDC_IMAGE_PACKAGE is the name of the package you want to use for the build zones.
-COAL ships with an sdc_2048 package which should work.
+CoaL ships with an sdc_2048 package which should work.
  * SDC_TESTING allows the node-smartdc tools to work even when you've got a self-signed SSL certificate.
  * SDC_IMGAPI_URL should be set to https://<IP> where <IP> is the external IP